These perfect brown sugar Reese’s blondies are loaded with Reese’s pieces, pretzels, peanut butter and milk chocolate chips.

 - 1 cup Reese's pieces

-- 1/2 cup peanut butter and milk chocolate chips
+- 1/2 cup (85 g) peanut butter chips (can also use chocolate chips or a combination)

 - plus extra pretzels pieces, and chips for topping